-Born in Birmingham, my parents both came over from Hong Kong in the 1970’s.
-I have an immense amount of respect from my father who worked so many different jobs, learning the trade eventually running his own Chinese takeaway business.
+My parents both came over from Hong Kong in the 1970’s and I am very proud of my Hong Kong Chinese heritage.
+I have an immense amount of respect for my father who worked so many different jobs, learning the trade eventually running his business which I took over in 2006.

-While at University I got involved in the university theatre group as stage manager working with a group of 10 stage crew designing and managing sets.
-We ended up taking a performance of “Cows the Musical” to the Edinburgh Fringe festival about a herd of cows who believed the “grass is greener on the otherside..”
+I then completed a History and Politics degree at Leicester University followed by a masters in International.
+While at University I got involved in the university theatre group as stage manager working with a group of 10 stage crew, designing and managing sets.
+We ended up taking a performance of “Cows the Musical” to the Edinburgh Fringe Festival about a herd of cows who believed the “grass is greener on the other side..”

 Past Travels and Experiences: